AdobeDocs/core-services.en/help/interface/attributes.md

   To know whether your company has access to Customer Attributes, your [!DNL Experience Cloud] administrator should log into the [Experience Cloud](https://experience.adobe.com).
 Navigate to **[!UICONTROL Administration]** > **[!UICONTROL Admin Console]** > **[!UICONTROL Products]**.
 If *Customer Attributes* displays as one of the [!UICONTROL product profiles], you are ready to begin.

-  Users that are added to the Customer Attributes see the [!UICONTROL Customer Attributes] menu item on the left side of the Experience Cloud interface.
+  Users that are added to the Customer Attributes see the [!UICONTROL Customer Attributes] menu item on the left side of Experience Cloud interface.

 * **Adobe Target** `at.js` (any version) or `mbox.js` version 58 or later is required for Customer Attributes.